z4nix/OOP_Assignment1/README.md

 3. Style - runs `flake8` on your code to ensure adherence to style guides.

 ---
-# Code Report - Deisgn & Choices
+# Code Report - Design & Choices

 ## MultipleLinearRegressor